Neely's Landing--The Rise and Fall of a Mississippi River Town

 The writer [J.H.
 Long], who at the time was only eight years of age, distinctly remembers of seeing the boat as it passed his father's home at Neely's, just before dark.
 It was still light enough to read the name distinctly and he recalls how low the boat sat in the water, with her gunwales only a little above the water's edge.
 Passengers would be seen loitering and chatting on the cabin deck in front of the cabin.
 [Some had just finished dinner.]

 However, stored on the forward lower deck was a lot of hay and other easily flammable freight and it is supposed that some deck passenger in smoking dropped some fire in the great pile of freight which was not discovered until it had gained considerable headway.
 As soon as the fire was discovered, an immediate attempt was made by the mate and assistant deck hands to put it out, but as all attempts to do so proved futile, on the orders of the Captain, the Pilot was directed to land the boat at a point just below the mouth of Indian Creek.
-In attempting to make this landing, or rather in heading the boat directly towards what used to be known as the "Devil's Tea Table," an unknown bar was struck [about 200 yards form the shore], and the boat striking it with full head of steam and the north wind carried the blaze directly through the boat.
+In attempting to make this landing, or rather in heading the boat directly towards what used to be known as the "Devil's Tea Table," an unknown bar was struck [about 200 yards from the shore], and the boat striking it with full head of steam and the north wind carried the blaze directly through the boat.

 In a very short space of time, pandemonium existed and all semblance of order and control was lost.